cksystemsteaching/selfie/riscu.md

 ## Instructions

-RISC-U instructions are 32-bit, two per 64-bit double-word.
-Memory, however, is accessed at 64-bit double-word granularity only.
+RISC-U instructions are 32-bit, two per 64-bit double word.
+Memory, however, can only be accessed at 64-bit double-word granularity.

 The parameters `$rd`, `$rs1`, and `$rs2` used in RISC-U instructions may denote any of the 32 general-purpose registers.